 - Undertaking renovations or other works to improve the value of a property

-The courts will usually consider a host of other factors to determine property settlement, however, contributions remain a very important part of that process.
-Usually if a party has no children, or if their relationship or marriage is deemed to be relatively short in duration, contributions will be the most important factor in determining the entitlements for each party upon separation.
+The courts will usually consider a host of other factors to determine property settlement; however, contributions remain a very important part of that process.
+Usually, if a party has no children or if their relationship or marriage is deemed to be relatively short in duration, substantial financial contributions will carry much greater weight.